gsa-oes/office-of-evaluation-sciences/_connect/events.md

 ## Past federal workshops

-See a PDF of the FY2023 Evaluation and Evidence Training Series <a href="http://oes.gsa.gov/assets/files/FY23-workshop-calendar.pdf" target="_blank">training schedule.</a>

 ### Evaluation 101
 An introduction to evaluation as a method to answer important questions, including what it is, what questions it can and cannot answer, and how it can help agencies better understand their programs, policies, and operations.
 - November 9, 2022